MasterANK/py4xml/README.md

 #
-# ***What is Py_XML?***
+# ***What is Py4XML?***
-Py_xml is the module created in order to interpret these XML file in python using python just like csv module which interpret CSV or pickle modules which interpret Binary files.
-Py_xml has the ability to read and write an .xml file.
-Py_xml can also convert the xml file into csv file or SQL table.
+Py4xml is the module created in order to interpret these XML file in python using python just like csv module which interpret CSV or pickle modules which interpret Binary files.
+Py4xml has the ability to read and write an .xml file.
+Py4xml can also convert the xml file into csv file or SQL table.

 #
 # ***Installation***
-The Project file can be found on Github: [Py_XML Github](https://github.com/MasterANK/py_xml/tree/main)
+The Project file can be found on Github: [Py4XML Github](https://github.com/MasterANK/py_xml/tree/main)

 #
 # ***Reading an XML File***
-Py_xml has a function called **read_xml()** which requires *file_object as a parameter* and *returns an xml_reader class object* which contains all the extracted data from the given xml file.
+Py4xml has a function called **read_xml()** which requires *file_object as a parameter* and *returns an xml_reader class object* which contains all the extracted data from the given xml file.

 ### Example:
 ```
-import py_xml
+import py4xml

 # The xml file to read is "xml 1.xml"
 f = open("xml 1.xml","r") #Opening the file in read mode

 # read_xml() function will read the file and extract the data
-xml_file = py_xml.read_xml(f) # it takes file_object and return xml object
+xml_file = py4xml.read_xml(f) # it takes file_object and return xml object

 # Now with the help of multiple functions inside the xml object in xml_file we can extract the required data as shown in below example